dprint/dprint/docs/wasm-plugin-development.md

 Low level communication:

 - `get_shared_bytes_buffer() -> *const u8` - Called to get a pointer to the Wasm memory buffer.
-- `clear_shared_bytes(size: usize)` - Called to get the plugin to clear its local byte array.
+- `clear_shared_bytes(size: u32)` - Called to get the plugin to clear its local byte array.

 Initialization functions:

 - `dprint_plugin_version_4() -> u32` - Return `4`, but the CLI never calls this function (it only checks for it in the exports)
-- `set_global_config()` - Called when the global configuration is done transferring over.
+- `register_config(config_id: u32)` - Called when the plugin and global configuration is done transferring over.
 Store it somewhere.
-- `set_plugin_config()` - Called when the plugin specific configuration is done transferring over.
-Store it somewhere.
+- `release_config(config_id: u32)` - Release the config from memory.
-- `get_config_diagnostics() -> usize` - Called by the CLI to get the configuration diagnostics.
+- `get_config_diagnostics(config_id: u32) -> u32` - Called by the CLI to get the configuration diagnostics.
 Serialize the diagnostics as a JSON string, store it in the local bytes, and return the byte length.
-- `get_resolved_config() -> usize` - Called by the CLI to get the resolved configuration for display in the CLI.
+- `get_resolved_config(config_id: u32) -> u32` - Called by the CLI to get the resolved configuration for display in the CLI.
 Serialize it as a JSON string, store it in the local bytes, and return the byte length.
-- `get_license_text() -> usize` - Store the plugin's license text in the local bytes and return the byte length.
+- `get_license_text() -> u32` - Store the plugin's license text in the local bytes and return the byte length.
-- `get_plugin_info() -> usize` - Store the plugin's JSON serialized information in the local bytes and return the byte length.
+- `get_plugin_info() -> u32` - Store the plugin's JSON serialized information in the local bytes and return the byte length.
 The plugin info is a JSON object with the following properties:
   - `name` - String saying the plugin name.
   - `version` - Version of the plugin (ex. `"0.1.0"`)
   - `configKey` - Configuration key to use for this plugin in the dprint configuration file.